MicrosoftDocs/power-automate-docs/articles/includes/prerequisites-for-modern-approvals.md

 * Office 365 Outlook and Office 365 Users account.

 > [!NOTE]
 > While we use SharePoint Online and Office 365 Outlook in this walk-through, you can use other services such as Zendesk, Salesforce, or Gmail.
+If you are using SharePoint 2010, see [SharePoint 2010 workflow retirement](https://go.microsoft.com/fwlink/?linkid=2138686)
 >
 >